sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ### 1.3.6 Directory Structure

-THe directory `/etc/sonic/cert` will be used to store certificates and will be mounted on the containers by default.
+The directory `/etc/sonic/cert` will be used to store certificates and will be mounted on the containers by default.
 The directory will be preserved during upgrade/downgrade through the use of upgrade hook scripts.
 All certificate copying, generation and associations will only use this directory path as the target.
+Under this directory will contain the following sub-directories:

+  - ca-certs
+  - certs
+  - csr
+  - crl

 ### 1.3.7 Application Associations